ualberta-smr/generating-annotation-usage-rules/ui/tutorial/README.md

 ## Note.

-**Changes you make to a rule will only be saved if you click the Confirm Rule button**.
+**Changes you make to a rule will only be saved if you click the Confirm Rule or Best Practice buttons**.
 In any other case, the changes will not be saved.
 For example, the changes in the following cases the changes will be lost:
 - Moving on to another candidate rule will get rid of any unsaved changes without any warning.
-- The changes made to an already confirmed rule will be lost if those changes are not saved again using "CONFIRM RULE" button.
+- The changes made to an already confirmed rule will be lost if those changes are not saved again using "CONFIRM RULE" or "BEST PRACTICE" buttons.

 The code section shows the Java equivalent of the presented rule.
 IF (antecedent) and THEN (consequent) parts are shown in distinct colors.